kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 Remember that the backoff counter is reset if containers run longer than 10 minutes, so in the worst case where a container always exits after 9:59:59, this means in the first 30 minute period, the container will restart twice.
-In a more fruitful example, for a fast exiting container crashing every 10 seconds or so, in the first 30 minutes the container will restart about 10 times, with the first four restarts in the first 5 minutes.
+In a more easily digestible example used in models below, for a fast exiting container crashing every 10 seconds, in the first 30 minutes the container will restart about 10 times, with the first four restarts in the first 5 minutes.

 This KEP proposes changing the existing backoff curve to load more restarts earlier by changing the initial value of the exponential backoff.
 A number of